Deci-AI/super-gradients/documentation/source/PhaseCallbacks.md

 # Phase Callbacks in SG

 Integrating your own code into an already existing training pipeline can draw much effort on the user's end.
-To tackle this challenge, a list of callables that will be triggered at certain points of the training code, can be passed through `phase_calbacks_list` inside `training_params`, when calling `Trainer.train(...)`.
+To tackle this challenge, a list of callables triggered at specific points of the training code can be passed through `phase_calbacks_list` inside `training_params` when calling `Trainer.train(...)`.

 SG's `super_gradients.training.utils.callbacks` module implements some common use cases as callbacks: